Dear Conference Planner,

 The following three talks work well as a set, but can also be requested individually.

-- A microbusiness is a one-person business that you can start on a shoestring and build to earn what you need, doing something you love, from wherever you are.
+- A microbusiness is a one-person business that you can start on a shoestring and build at your own speed.
+You can learn to earn what you need while doing something you love from wherever you are.
 Entrepreneurship and home education can lead to habits of mind that produce the kinds of creative, responsible citizen-scholars who founded our country.
-Learn how to choose and start a manageable microbusiness, how to incorporate entrepreneurial education into your homeschool, and ways you can grant credit for various types of entrepreneurial learning.
+We’ll talke about how to choose and start a manageable microbusiness, how to incorporate entrepreneurial education into your homeschool, and ways you can grant credit for various types of entrepreneurial learning.
 [Focus: Parent Training, Entrepreneurship, Teens, Inspiration].

 2- The Business Plan: How to Design a Microbusiness with Multiple Streams of Income